-President Donald Trump recently laid out plans to start reopening the country.
-A slow return to a new normal means some of the 20+ million displaced Americans will begin returning to work, and financially hard-hit medical groups will schedule previously postponed elective procedures.
+A slow return to a new normal means some of the millions of displaced Americans will begin returning to work, and financially hard-hit medical groups will schedule previously postponed elective procedures.
 Additionally, hospitals and other healthcare organizations can start hiring more physicians to handle the inevitable rush of patients and to meet 2020 staffing planning goals.

 Of course, there’s great concern among the medical community, political officials, and citizens that successfully reopening the country come in tandem with improved diagnostic testing to keep the virus at bay.
 As history has taught us, a pandemic seemingly under control can return for a second wave with a vengeance.
 We are right to be cautious, which means some degree of social distancing will remain part of our daily lives for months to come.

 Surprisingly, as a physician recruitment firm, we have found that the current shelter-in-place orders, travel restrictions, and banned onsite interviews haven’t halted physician recruitment.
 We’ve seen an increase in candidate activity, likely because physicians remain future-focused, and summer is an ideal time to make a major move to a new part of the country.

 Knowing that 50,000 physicians are expected to relocate before the end of 2020, the majority of healthcare administrators have also kept an eye on the future even while battling the pandemic.
 We learned from a live poll taken during last week’s MGMA20 | The Operations Conference Online that only 14% of medical groups aren’t currently interviewing due to COVID-19.
 For those that are, they’ve adapted the interviewing process to continue filling key vacancies and to keep candidate pipelines full.